Boosted decision tree reweighting of simulated neutrino interactions for $O(1)$ GeV neutrino cross section measurements: Reweight Results

 \section{Reweight Results}

 This section presents the results of reweighting \minerva~medium energy (ME) \numuC~CCQE-like events from source generator GENIE v2.12.6 to target generator GENIE v3.04.00 AR23\_20i\_00\_000.
 GENIE v2 is chosen as the source because MINERvA's large sample of simulated events was generated with this version.
 The neutrino events are analyzed through ROOT's Python interface \cite{BRUN199781, rene_brun_2019_3895860} and NUISANCE event record format \cite{Stowell:2016jfr}.
 Four million event source and target samples were generated using the MINERvA ``medium energy" forward-horn current (neutrino dominant) beam \cite{Zazueta_2023, PhysRevD.94.092005}.
-The GENIE v2 samples were pre-processed to remove a category of unphysical final state interaction (FSI) events, see discussion at \cite{Harewood:2019rzy}\footnote{Upon request, MINERvA can supply a version of GENIE v2 for use with events generated and distributed with our open data product.
+The GENIE v2 samples were pre-processed to remove a category of unphysical final-state interaction (FSI) events, see discussion at \cite{Harewood:2019rzy}.
+However, they were not replaced with no-FSI events as is done in the usual MINERvA analyses; instead the BDT is deciding what should be done.
+To ensure that source and target model share the same phase space, the 2p2h events with $q_3>1.2$ GeV/c in GENIE v3 are dropped, as this phase region is cut out in GENIE v2's default implementation of Valencia 2p2h model \cite{Nieves:2011pp}.\footnote{Upon request, MINERvA can supply a version of GENIE v2 for use with events generated and distributed with our open data product.
 It has all the functionality of the original GENIE v2 code, plus options to turn on bug fixes and back ported 2p2h functionality from later versions of GENIE.
-The code and its dependencies have been modified to build on c.2025 era software platforms.}.
-However, they were not replaced with no-FSI events as is done in the usual MINERvA analyses, the BDT is deciding what should be done.
-CCQE-like events from source and target samples were selected and divided into subsamples according to the seven categories listed, and seven reweighters are trained independently inside categories using corresponding reweight variables.
-The reweighter architectures are tuned for each category to improve the prediction for data.
-The source and target models have different predictions for cross-sections in each of the categories, as shown in Figure~\ref{fig:categories}.
-Combining categories to make a total prediction for some observable requires not only the reweights of each individual category, but also a normalization constant per category to change the total cross-section of a given category from the statistically independent GENIE v2 test sample prediction to that of the target.
+The code and its dependencies have been modified to build on c.2025 era software platforms.} CCQE-like events from source and target samples were selected and divided into subsamples according to the seven categories listed, and seven reweighters are trained independently within the categories using corresponding reweight variables.
+The reweighter architecture's number of trees, depth of trees, and minimum sample at leaves are tuned for improving agreement with target MC for each category.
+For category 1p0n, ensemble of 20 trees with maximum depth of 30 are trained.
+For all other categories, ensembles of 100 trees with maximum depth of 4 are trained.
+(The need for a different architecture for the 1p0n sample is an empirical finding: the default architecture fails to reproduce the target sample as measured by the metrics in the following section.)
+All training requires at least 30 events at each leaf.
+The source and target models have different predictions for cross sections in each of the categories, as shown in Figure~\ref{fig:categories}.
+Reweighters modify the shape of distributions, but will not match the total cross section of each category.
+A normalization constant per category is calculated to change the total cross section of a given category from the statistically independent GENIE v2 test sample prediction to that of the target.
+Categories are then combined to make a total prediction for observables.